Code-the-Dream-School/MyKitchenApp-front/README.md

 - GET `/api/v1/recipes/random`

   Always the same for a given day.
 Do not put in an option for query.

-  # move to presentation slides then delete ***below this line

-  ## Tech Stack
+## Deployment
-Front-End:

-  React with Hooks: for the entire front-end
-  React Router: for routing
-  React minimal-pie-chart: for the nutrition chart
-  MUI and Styled-Components: for styling
-  Jest: for testing
-  Axios: for HTTP requests
-  Google Auth: for third-party authentication
-  JWT-Decode: for decoding JWT tokens

-Back-end:
-  Node.js with Express.js: framework for the server
-  MongoDB with Mongoose: as an Object Data Modeling (ODM) library for our DB
-  Google Auth: for third-party authentication
-  JWT: for our client-side used for authentication
-  CORS: for managing cross-origin access
-  XSS-Clean: to sanitize user input
-  http-status-codes: for status code responses
-  Bcryptjs: as a password hashing middleware for local authorization (username/PW)
+The application is available for view [here](https://my-kitchen.onrender.com)